 This topic should ideally be something you know a lot about, OR something that you are passionate about and are willing to invest some time to study it and share your learning with your blog readers.

 3. Have a Call to Action!

 “Call to Action” does not necessarily mean that you should try to sell in every blog post.
 In fact, DON’T TRY TO DO THAT!
 At least 50% of your blog posts should focus on delivering value, building trust, credibility, and loyalty to you.
 If you keep trying to sell, some of your readers might never come back.

-Action Step: Identify the next 5 blog posts that you’ll write and come up with actions steps for each.
-Make the Calls to Actions of 3 of your blog posts – non-salesy, focusing on inviting your reader to take action and IMPLEMENT what they read about; then have 2 of your blog posts with Calls to Action to buy something you have for sell.
+Action Step: Identify the next 5 blog posts that you’ll write and come up with action steps for each.
+Make the Calls to Actions of 3 of your blog posts - non-salesy, focusing on inviting your reader to take action and IMPLEMENT what they read about; then have 2 of your blog posts with Calls to Action to buy something you have for sell.